 Stocks are a popular choice for day traders.
-We have a look at what makes a great day trading stock and outline the best ones to trade right now.
+We have a look at what makes a great day trading stock and how you can get started.

-What makes a stock great for day trading?
+What makes a stock good for day trading?

 Either way, all day traders want to deal in stocks that offer the same characteristics: volume, volatility, liquidity and range – all of which are needed to make a great day trading stock.

 Volume and liquidity